Harry Kalas

-Harold Norbert Kalas (March 26, 1936 – April 13, 2009) was an American sportscaster, best known for his Ford C. Frick Award-winning role as lead play-by-play announcer for Major League Baseball's Philadelphia Phillies, a position he held from 1971 until his death in 2009.
+Harold Norbert Kalas (March 26, 1936 – April 13, 2009) was an American sportscaster, best known for his Ford C. Frick Award-winning role as lead play-by-play announcer for the Philadelphia Phillies of Major League Baseball (MLB), a position he held from 1971 until his death in 2009.

-Kalas was also closely identified with the National Football League, serving as a voice-over narrator for NFL Films productions (a regular feature on Inside the NFL) and calling football games nationally for Westwood One radio.
+Kalas was also closely identified with the National Football League (NFL), serving as a voice-over narrator for NFL Films productions (a regular feature on Inside the NFL) and calling football games nationally for Westwood One radio.

-Early life and family
+Early life and education

-Born in Chicago, Illinois, the son of a Methodist minister of Greek descent, Kalas graduated from Naperville High School in 1954 and from the University of Iowa in 1959 where he was a member of Phi Delta Theta Fraternity.
-Upon graduation, he was immediately drafted into the United States Army and stationed in Hawaii.
-After his discharge in 1961, Kalas began calling minor-league baseball games for the Hawaii Islanders.
+Kalas was born on March 26, 1936; the son of a Methodist minister of German descent, Kalas graduated from Naperville High School in 1954 and from the University of Iowa in 1959.
+At the University of Iowa, he was a member of Phi Delta Theta fraternity.